quitesimpleorg/looqs/USAGE.md

 has changed.

 ## Config
 The config file is in `$HOME/.config/quitesimple.org/looqs.conf`.
 It will be created on first execution of the CLI or GUI interface.
-The GUI has a menu entry to quickly open this config file.
-This is to be considered temporary and will be removed once the GUI itself can edit all settings.
+Generally, you should not edit this file directly.
+Instead, use the "Settings" tab in the GUI.

 Database default path: `$HOME/.local/share/quitesimple.org/looqs/looqs.sqlite`.
-If this does not work for you, move it and adjust adjust the path in the config file.
+If you prefer a different path, move it and adjust the path.

 ## GUI
-The GUI is minimal at this point.
-Depending on what you want to do, you may need to open the config file and change the settings there.
-Chances are that you may not need to do that.

 ### First run
 You will be presented with an empty list.
 Go to the **"Index"** tab, add some directories and click **"Start indexing"**.